Cameron (crater)

 Cameron is a small lunar impact crater that lies across the northwest rim of the crater Taruntius.
-It was named after American astronomer Robert Curry Cameron, by his wife, lunar specialist Winifred Cameron.
 This formation is circular and cup-shaped, with no particular distinguishing features.

-It was previously designated Taruntius C.
+Previously designated Taruntius C, this crater was named after American astronomer Robert Curry Cameron (1925-1972), by his wife, lunar specialist Winifred Cameron.
+Its designation was officially adopted by the International Astronomical Union in 1973.